She went hiking in the woods and met the love of her life - KTVZ

 Suddenly, the quiet was interrupted by Obie barking.
 Sarah looked up, and saw a fellow hiker approaching the campsite.

 Meeting the stranger’s eyes, Sarah felt instantly comfortable — sure, she’d just met a stranger in the woods.
 But she trusted him right away.
-He seemed friendly, and was smiling.
+He seemed friendly.
 And Sarah thought he was attractive — smiling, wearing a backwards baseball cap.

 “But I’m trying to play it cool, because I’m literally a hot mess at this point,” Sarah recalls.